hookdeck/product-docs/docs/retry-events.md

 ## Bulk retries

-Bulk retry isn't available yet via the Dashboard, it will be added in the future.
+Bulk retry isn't available yet via the Dashboard, it will be added in the near future.

 :::tip
-You can retry multiple events using the API, [see how!](bulk-retries).
+You can retry multiple events using the API.
 :::

 ## Cancel Scheduled Retry